ghinda/ghinda.github.com/about.md

 title: About
 ---

-I'm Ionuț Colceriu, from Târgu-Mureș, Romania.

-I design interfaces and create advanced JavaScript web apps.
+I'm Ionuț Colceriu.
+I design user interfaces and build web apps.
 Some of my free software projects are on [GitHub](https://github.com/ghinda).

-I studied graphic and product design, and currently work with [Buiac](http://www.buiac.com/).
+I currently work on [Gorgias Templates](https://templates.gorgias.io/).

 You can find more details about my professional experience on [LinkedIn](http://www.linkedin.com/in/ionutcolceriu).

 ## Licensing